Ampco Pittsburgh: About the Company

-The Forged and Cast Rolls portion of the corporation includes two companies: Union Electric Steel and Davy Rolling Company.
-Union Electric is the world's largest producer of rolled steel, which is used in the cold rolling process of making many metals.
-The subsidiary offers a variety of grades of thickness and hardness for the product.
-Davy Rolling Company, a former British corporation, creates cast rolls, heavy duty rolls, and specialty rolls.
+The Forged and Cast Products portion of the corporation is represented by Union Electric Steel and Union Electric Åkers.
+Union Electric manufactures specialty forged and cast products, including steel work rolls, which are used in the rolling process of making many metals.
+The Union Electric Åkers subsidiary offers a variety of grades of thickness and hardness for the product.

 The Air and Liquid Processing Segment of the company comprises Aerofin, Buffalo Air Handling, and Buffalo Pumps.
 Aerofin creates steel coils for use industrially in power plants and oil extraction and commercially in automobiles, and heating/cooling systems.
 Under Buffalo Air Handling, metal plating, parts, and fans for huge ventilation and refrigeration systems are manufactured.
 Buffalo Pumps is the maker of a variety of pumps for various industries.

 In 2008, their chairman & former CEO, Robert Paul, became a minority partner in the Pittsburgh Steelers, purchasing a minority stake in order to keep controlling ownership within the Rooney family.
 Paul and his family acquired a 16% stake in the team as part of the deal, though the Rooneys will remain as primary owners.